khulnasoft/ThreatMatrix/docs/source/Usage.md

 ### Ingestors

-With IntelX v5.1.0 we introduced the `Ingestor` Plugin.
+With ThreatMatrix v5.1.0 we introduced the `Ingestor` Plugin.

-Ingestors allow to automatically insert IOC streams from outside sources to IntelX itself.
+Ingestors allow to automatically insert IOC streams from outside sources to ThreatMatrix itself.
 Each Ingestor must have a `Playbook` attached: this will allow to create a `Job` from every IOC retrieved.

 Ingestors are system-wide and **disabled** by default, meaning that only the administrator are able to configure them and enable them.
 Ingestors can be _spammy_ so be careful about enabling them.

-A very powerful use is case is to **combine Ingestors with Connectors** to automatically extract data from external sources, analyze them with IntelX and push them externally to another platform (like MISP or a SIEM)
+A very powerful use is case is to **combine Ingestors with Connectors** to automatically extract data from external sources, analyze them with ThreatMatrix and push them externally to another platform (like MISP or a SIEM)

 #### List of pre-built Ingestors
 - `ThreatFox`: Retrieves daily ioc from `https://threatfox.abuse.ch/` and analyze them.